 Robot Skill Programming

 Custom robot skills can be created by users or companies wanting to add their service/peripheral to ARC.
-Robot skills are created using any manage CLR-supported languages, such as C# or C++.
+Robot skills are developed using managed CLR-supported languages, such as C# or C++.
 To learn how to create a custom robot skill, view the create robot skill documentation.

 Choose Programming Language

-When editing a robot skill configuration, there may be options to add code.
+There may be options to add code when editing a robot skill configuration.
 The code dialog window in ARC provides a tab option to select what language to use for this option.
 Multiple languages can be used throughout a project - you do not need to use the same language.